mscott314/line_wsd/README.md

 # line_wsd

 Word sense disambiguation program.
-Determining the correct usage for the word 'line'.
+Determining the correct usage for the word 'line'. either 'phone' line or 'product' line.
-Uses training data, then comparing it to test data and outputting an accuracy score and confusion matrix based on the key
+Uses training data, then comparing it to test data and outputting an accuracy score and confusion matrix based on the key.